Vision, Hearing and Spinal Screening

-The requirements apply each year for children enrolled in any licensed child-care center and licensed child care home or school program at the ages or grades listed below:
+The Vision and Hearing requirements apply each year for children enrolled in any licensed child-care center and licensed child care home or school program at the ages or grades listed below:

 Children who turn 4-years-old by September 1, kindergartners or any other first-time entrants (4 years* through 12th grade) - screening must be done within 120 days of admission

-1st-, 3rd-, 5th- and 7th graders - screening must be done anytime within the school year (preferably within first semester)
+1st-, 3rd-, 5th- and 7th graders - screening must be done anytime within the school year (preferably within 120 days)

 Click here to learn more about these requirements.